davidaq/aq-web-front-node/README.md

  - Module names do not include anything after `.`, `app/Mod.A.js` should be imported as `Mod`.
    So `app/Mod.A.js` will conflict with `app/Mod.B.jsx`, and will cause an link error.
  - Circular import is not allowed.
 A link error will occur if done so.
+ - When using stylus, the image and other urls should be relative to the source file.